Writing Your LinkedIn Work Experience Section (Examples + 3 Tips)

 Unlike a resume, your LinkedIn work experience entries should be general, less detailed, and not tailored for a certain position.

-Your LinkedIn experience descriptions should start with a written summary of your achievements specific to each role.
+Your LinkedIn experience section should start with a written summary of your achievements specific to each role.
 Bullet points are great for a resume because they contain a lot more information without huge blocks of text.
 However, paragraph form is acceptable on LinkedIn because you won't be including a ton of information.

 Here is an example of what that looks like after you click save:

-Writing LinkedIn experience versus resume experience
+LinkedIn experience section versus resume experience

-Now let's take a look at an example of a resume work experience section, and how it translates to the work experience section of your LinkedIn profile.
+Let's take a look at an example of a resume work experience section, and how it translates to the work experience section of your LinkedIn profile.

 Example of a resume experience section: